-One of the areas that gets mostly stiff and tight is the chest and shoulders area (pectoral and deltoids).
+One of the areas that get mostly stiff and tight is the chest and shoulders area (pectoral and deltoids).
 If you are spending most of your day sitting, driving or looking at your phone in that forward-head-shoulder position, your pectoral minor (a muscle that runs from your shoulder-blade to your sternum (breastbone)) is very likely to get really tight.

-The problem with this is, your arms will internally rotate to stabilise the shoulder and this will lead to chronic tightness and shoulder pain.
+The problem with this is, your arms will internally rotate to stabilize the shoulder and this will lead to chronic tightness and shoulder pain.
 Just know this, you will be surprised at how much time you spend looking at your phone and sitting down.
 It was a huge awakening moment for me.

-In this post, I want to show you a few on-the-go exercises that you can do in few minutes to release your chest tightness and restore proper posture.
+In this post, I want to show you a few on-the-go exercises that you can do in a few minutes to release your chest tightness and restore proper posture.
 You can do this in your office, at home or anywhere.

 You will need: